-This article explains what changes on that date, which sectors are most directly affected, and what needs to be in place before your organisation deploys or continues to operate a high-risk AI system.
+This article explains which obligations apply, which sectors are most directly affected, and what needs to be in place before your organisation deploys or continues to operate a high-risk AI system.

 What is already prohibited